 What are some ways to spend a gap year?

 Many students use a gap year to take a break from schooling and experience the real world.
 For many, this means finding a job and working a standard week.
+But how do weekly or monthly earnings compare to hourly pay?
+Check out this paycheck calculator.
 The idea here is that it gives you a taste of what your life could be like if you don’t attend college.

 If you dislike what you’re doing, you’ll probably be more motivated in college (and you’ll have saved up some good money to help cover the cost).
 If you’re happy with your job, perhaps college isn’t for you.